blt-Tech-Dev/frontend-take-home-assignment/README.md

 - Footer Section

+## Note
+- The website needs to be able to handle data from the backend.
-> Any components that display images should be able to handle receiving multiple sizes and ratios of image and be able to display normally.
+- Any components that display images should be able to handle receiving multiple sizes and ratios of images and be able to display normally.
-> The fewer library candidate uses the better the point will be.
+- The fewer library candidate uses the better the point will be.

 ```bash
 assets/